aware-diag-sapienza/VA4XDL/README.md

 ## Interactive Literature Explorer

 This survey collected and categorized a set of 67 papers that propose Visual Analytics solutions for eXplainable Deep Learning.
-The complete categorization is explorable through **SurVis**, a web-based interactive explorer, at [this link](https://aware-diag-sapienza.github.io/VA4XDL/survis).
+The complete categorization is explorable through **SurVis**, a web-based interactive explorer, at [this link](https://aware-diag-sapienza.github.io/VA4XDL/survis) or clicking on the following figure.

 <p align="center">
     <a href="https://aware-diag-sapienza.github.io/VA4XDL/survis">